7 Best Collaborative Word Cloud Tools (Mostly Free!)

 Not Free

-One of the top classroom quiz tools added a word cloud feature in 2019, letting students contribute to a live word cloud with their classmates.
+One of the top classroom tools for quizzes added a word cloud feature in 2019, letting students contribute to a live word cloud along with their fellow classmates.

 Like everything Kahoot-ish, their word cloud takes on vibrant colours and easily readable text.
 Different coloured backgrounds for words keep them separate and clear, and each response is slowly revealed, building from the least to the most popular one.

 However, like most other things Kahoot-ish, the word cloud is hidden behind a paywall.
-Also, there are minimal options for any customisation.
+Also, there are very limited options for any kind of customisation.

-👏 Outstanding feature: You can preview your word cloud to understand how it will look when you try for real.
+👏 Outstanding feature: You can preview your word cloud to get an idea of how it will look when you try for real.

 Responses to a question on Kahoot.